 - Fill greased or paper-lined muffin cups two-thirds full.
 Bake at 375° for 17-20 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 5 minutes before removing from pans to wire racks.

-If you love a good cup of coffee, check out our favorite coffee press, the Aerobie AeroPress Coffee and Espresso Maker.
-It is ranked as the #1 best-selling coffee press on Amazon, with over 1,600 reviews and a 4.6 star rating.
+If you love a good cup of coffee to go with your muffins, check out our favorite coffee press, the AeroPress Coffee and Espresso Maker.
+It is very highly rated, with almost 4k reviews and a 4.7 star rating.
 I have owned mine for over five years, using it almost every day, and I love it.

 This post may contain affiliate links.
 See the disclosure policy for more information.